differentpla-net/differentpla-net.github.io/_posts/2004/2004-03-24-installing-qmailadmin.md

 ---
 To make it easier to manage the virtual domains on my email box, I've decided to install [qmailAdmin](http://www.inter7.com/qmailadmin.html).

-This is Part 14 of [Installing qmail and vpopmail](/node/view/165).

 Before installing it, you need to install some prerequisites.
 It needs qmail (obviously), vpopmail (which I've already installed) and ezmlm or ezmlm-idx (I've already installed ezmlm-idx).
 It also needs `autorespond`, which I've not yet installed, so I'd better do that first.

 ## Installing autorespond